KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The base class for all exceptions thrown on behalf of the data source.

-    throw [System.Data.Common.DbException]::New("The base class for all exceptions thrown on behalf of the data source.")
+    throw [System.Data.Common.DbException]::New('The base class for all exceptions thrown on behalf of the data source.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Data.Common.DbException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Data.Common.DbException.aspx)